csantanapr/generator-dapp/README.md

     grunt lint

 ### Build
 Be happy, and stop crying because you can't figure out how to build dojo or create a hybrid App as fast and simple as it should be.

 Believe me I cried a lot :-(

     grunt build

-### Hybrid App (Apache Cordova/PhoneGap)
+### Optional: Hybrid App (Apache Cordova/PhoneGap)

 To build web and cordova run:

-    grunt build
+    grunt build_all

 To run Simulators (Apple iOS, Android) run:

     grunt cordova_emulate